prody/ProDy/doc/examples/dynamics/pca/pca_xray_visualization.rst

 It is also possible to load VMD to visualize normal mode data from within an interactive Python session.
 For this to work, you need VMD and NMWiz plugin installed.
-Check if VMD path is correct using :func:`getVMDpath`:
+Check if VMD path is correct using :func:`~.getVMDpath`:

 >>> getVMDpath()
 '/usr/local/bin/vmd'

-If this is not the correct path to your VMD executable you can change it using :func:`setVMDpath`.
+If this is not the correct path to your VMD executable you can change it using :func:`~.setVMDpath`.

 ::